loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Now, buckle up and let's take a leap to the future.

-As Sylius introduced Symfony UX usage into its stack, we are able to add super-powers on the grids.
+As Sylius introduced Symfony UX usage into its technical stack, we are able to add super-powers on the grids.
 -->

 ---